unioslo/mobile-nettskjema/README.md

 ### Install the React Native module
 * `open node_modules/mobile-nettskjema/ios/MobileNettskjema/`.
 This opens a Finder window.
+* Drag `MobileNettskjema.xcodeproj` to the Libraries group in the Xcode project.
 * Add `libReactNativeNettskjema.a` to *Linked Frameworks and Libraries* in the Xcode build target settings for your project.

 ### Allow connections to Nettskjema